MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module3/lab2/lab2.rst

 When the pipeline is finished executing, perform a browser test within ``Edge Browser`` using the ``Arcadia NAP CentOS`` bookmark

 .. note :: Congrats, you deployed ``NGINX Plus`` and ``NAP`` with a CI/CD pipeline.
 You can check the pipelines in ``GitLab`` if you are interested to see what has been coded behind the scenes.
-But it is straight forward as the Ansible modules are provided by F5/NGINX.
+But it is straight forward as the Ansible labs are provided by F5/NGINX.